Roadmap for a Beacon Project: How to Plan your Budget

 Roadmap for a beacon project pilot

 Earlier in this blog we discussed that the developer time required for a beacon project depends on the scope of the pilot.
 To give you a better idea of this, we will first take you through the basic outline of a beacon project roadmap.
-Deciding where your beacon project fits in amongst the following three stages of the roadmap will help you come up with a rough estimate of the developer time needed.
+Deciding where your beacon project fits in amongst the following three stages of the roadmap will help you come up with a rough estimate of the developer time needed, so that you can manage the project schedule accordingly.

 1st stage – Prototyping an app